Holiday Guest Match Game

 Guest: Antsy, screaming littles that need to blow off steam

-Points: Kids can run, jump, push buttons (the ones on exhibits, not mom’s), and paint on the windows. if you haven’t been since the expansion, you are in for a treat with the Water and Energy areas, the climbing tower, and hands-on creativity in the Art Studio.
+Points: Kids can run, jump, push buttons (the ones on exhibits, not mom’s), and paint on the windows.
+If you haven’t been since the expansion, you are in for a treat with the Water and Energy exhibits, the climbing tower, and hands-on creativity in the Art Studio.

 Guest: OMG, a squad of bored, angsty teenagers

 Match: Head to the Denver Art Museum for the Star Wars and the Power of Costume exhibition.

 Points: Impress the unimpressable with a selfie-worthy glimpse of more than 70 original costumes from all seven Star Wars films.
 Visit the museum gift shop to get creative ideas for the teens on your gift list.

 Bonus: Tickets for the exhibition are only $5 for youth ages six to 18, and free for children age five and under.

 Guests: Grandparents eager to share an experience with grandkids

 Match: Visit the Denver Museum of Nature & Science.